Spark deficient Gabor frames: Uncertainty principles

 \begin{prob}[\cite{KPR08}] Is it true that $F=F_{\vphi}$ for almost all $\vphi$? \end{prob} When $N=p$ a prime number, this problem was solved to the affirmative \cite{KPR08}.
 One has an exact characterization of the set $F$ \cite{T05} and the fact that all minors of the Gabor synthesis matrix are nonzero for all $\vphi$ except for a set of measure zero (Theorem 4 \cite{LPW05}), leads to a characterization of the set $F_{\vphi}$, and equality between $F$ and $F_{\vphi}$ is easily confirmed.
 When $N$ is composite, however, there is no exact characterization for the set $F$, so it is more difficult to obtain equality; this was confirmed numerically for dimensions up to $6$ \cite{KPR08}.
 The question is whether we can prove equality between those two sets without using the characterization of $F$.
 We will show that one inclusion is possible, but the other one, namely $F_{\vphi}\ssq F$ seems much harder to prove, if true.

-As a final remark, we note that the spark deficiency of all Gabor frames of windows defined over abelian, non--cyclic groups, implies that equality between $F$ and $F_{\vphi}$ can never be achieved, simply because there are $f\in\CC^G$ for which $\norm{V_{\vphi}f}_0\leq N^2-N$, as shown in the proof of Theorem \ref{prime}.
+As a final remark, we note that the spark deficiency of all Gabor frames of windows defined over abelian, non-cyclic groups, implies that equality between $F$ and $F_{\vphi}$ can never be achieved, simply because there are $f\in\CC^G$ for which $\norm{V_{\vphi}^*f}_0\leq N^2-N$, as shown in the proof of Theorem \ref{prime}.

 A useful identity is the following:

 \begin{thm} For almost all $\vphi$ the inclusion $F\ssq F_{\vphi}$ holds.
 In addition, this $\vphi$ can be taken to generate a full spark Gabor frame. \end{thm}

 \begin{proof} First, we may restrict our attention to $\vphi$ generating a full spark Gabor frame, as we already know that almost all $\vphi$ satisfy this condition.
 This implies that all coordinates of $\vphi$ are nonzero, otherwise the frequency translates of $\vphi$ would form a singular matrix.
 Next, for any pair $(k,l)\in F$ we consider $f_{k,l}\in\CC^N$ with $\norm{f_{k,l}}_0=k$ and $\bigl\|\widehat{f_{k,l}}\bigr\|_0=l$.
 We may rewrite \eqref{supportSTFT} as